jpmondet/kubefw/README.md

 Lightweight implementation of Kubernetes Network Policies (translating them into iptables)

+## Release state

+* Ready for Kubernetes
+* Still WIP for standalone (nearly ready, there is a non-critical bug I would like to resolve)

 ## Quick Usage

 ### In a Kubernetes cluster (most common usage)